open-mmlab/mmsegmentation/docs/getting_started.md

 The training and validation set of CHASE DB1 could be download from [here](https://staffnet.kingston.ac.uk/~ku15565/CHASE_DB1/assets/CHASEDB1.zip).

-To convert CHASE DB1 dataset to mmsegmentation format, you should run the following command:
+To convert CHASE DB1 dataset to MMSegmentation format, you should run the following command:

 ```shell
 python tools/convert_datasets/chase_db1.py /path/to/CHASEDB1.zip